 By applying state-of-the-art Variable Air Volume (VAV) technology, significant energy savings can be achieved for manifolded laboratory exhaust systems using the methods CPP has developed over the last 15 years to minimize the amount of air that needs to flow through these bypass dampers.
-While the most effective control strategy is site and building specific, there are generally three types of strategies for safely implementing VAV control:
+While the most effective control strategy depends on site and building specifics, there are generally three types of strategies for safely implementing VAV control.

-- A simple turn-down where a single minimum volume flow rate is defined; - A wind responsive system where minimum volume flow rates are dependent upon the local wind speed and wind direction; and - A monitored system where the constituents of the exhaust are measured, and volume flow rates are adjusted accordingly.
+A simple turndown approach where a single minimum volume flow rate is defined based on dispersion modeling.

+A wind responsive system where minimum volume flow rates are dependent upon the local wind speed and wind direction.

+the constituents of the exhaust are measured, and volume flow rates are adjusted accordingly.

-CPP has extensive experience designing and implementing these control strategies.
+CPP Wind has extensive experience designing and implementing these control strategies.
 With more than 300 installed systems throughout the United States, Canada, and the United Kingdom, we can help you design a more efficient system, reduce your carbon footprint, and achieve significant savings.